-Fred had an equally outstanding season in 1989, going .269/.399/.525 with a league-leading 36 homers and 2nd in the league with 119 walks.
+Fred had an equally outstanding season in 1989, going .269/.399/.525 with a league-leading 36 homers and 2nd with 119 walks.
 He was also 4th in the league in on-base percentage, 2nd in slugging average, and 1st in OPS.
 Fred hit the first home run ever in Skydome on June 5.
-Fred won the Silver Slugger award for best AL bat at first base, and he came in 6th in the MVP vote, Robin Yount won the award, Jay teammate George Bell came 4th in the voting.
-In 1989 the Jays came in first in the AL East, but we lost out to the A’s in 5 games.
-McGriff didn’t have a good series hitting just .143 with no extra-base hits and no walks.
+Fred won the Silver Slugger award for the best AL bat at first base and came in 6th in the MVP vote.
+Robin Yount won the prize, and Jays’ teammate George Bell came 4th in the voting.
+In 1989, the Jays came in first in the AL East, but we lost out to the A’s in 5 games.
+McGriff didn’t have a good series, hitting just .143 with no extra-base hits and no walks.

-McGriff was just a terrific first baseman for us, but the one little knock folks had on him was that he never drove in 100 runs for us despite hitting 35 home runs a year three years straight.
-One of those stupid things people say when they want to complain about someone but can’t find a reason.
+McGriff was a terrific first baseman for us, but the one little knock folks had on him was that he never drove in 100 runs for us despite hitting 35 home runs a year, three years straight.
+People say one of those stupid things when they want to complain about someone but can’t find a reason.

-On December 5, 1990, he was traded to the Padres with Tony Fernandez for Joe Carter and Roberto Alomar.
-After the trade, McGriff drove in 100+ runs 8 times.
-Since we won two World Series in the 3 seasons after the transaction, you’d have to say it worked out for us.
+On December 5, 1990, Pat Gillick traded Fred to the Padres with Tony Fernandez for Joe Carter and Roberto Alomar.
+After the trade, McGriff drove in 100+ runs eight times.
+It worked out for us since we won two World Series in the three seasons after the transaction.

 Fred went to Atlanta for 4.5 seasons from San Diego, where he won a World Series ring.
 Then he played for Tampa Bay, the Cubs, the Dodgers, and Tampa Bay again, where he retired after a 19-year career and 493 home runs.
 His career hitting line is .284/.377/.509 in 2460 games.

-I think he should be in the Hall of Fame, but the voters didn’t.
 Fred was one of those guys I just loved.
-I tried to swing the bat like it did.
-He played good defense and was very likable guy.
-I was sad when he was traded.
+I tried to swing the bat as he did.
+He played good defence and was a very likable guy.
+I was sad when we traded him.
 I remember telling a friend that we had traded a Hall of Famer.
 Little did I know that one of the guys we got back would go to the Hall of Fame.

-Fred is married and has 2 children, Erick and Ericka.
+Fred is married and has two children, Erick and Ericka.
 He works in the Rays’ front office.

 Other former Jays with a birthday today:

-- Steve Trachsel turns 50 today.
-We traded for him and Mark Guthrie at the trade deadline in 2000, in a doomed effort to get into the playoffs.
-Steve would make 11 starts, put up a 2-5 record with a 5.29 ERA in 11 starts.
-He had a pretty good career, playing for 16 seasons.
-Steve had a 143-159 record and a 4.39 ERA in 420 games, 417 starts.
-You might remember he took so much time between pitches; you had time to read a book.
+- Steve Trachsel turns 53 today.
+In a doomed effort to get into the playoffs, we traded for him and Mark Guthrie at the trade deadline in 2000.
+Steve would make 11 starts and put up a 2-5 record with a 5.29 ERA in 11 starts.
+He had a fine career, playing for 16 seasons.
+Steve had a 143-159 record, a 4.39 ERA in 420 games, and 417 starts.
+You might remember he took so much time between pitches that you had time to read a book.